jlsutherland/columbia-phd-startup/README.md

 # The Ph.D.
 Starter Kit

-If you've reached this web page you are either interested in setting your computer up with the Ph.D. starter kit or you've already done so.
-In both cases, you're doing great!
+The purpose of the starter kit is to install the software that is commonly used in your courses (and, more generally, the profession).
+It is _not_ to give you a familiarity with those tools---that's what the workshop is for!
+But I hope that these instructions will get you up and running with the software you need so we use our workshop time together exploring how to use these tools.

-We designed the starter kit to get you up and running in less than ten minutes (give or take download time) with the software you will likely need to use in your graduate program.
+I designed the starter kit to get you up and running in less than ten minutes (give or take download time).
 The starter kit installs on your system:

 ## Starter kit: the contents